EricWay1024/Homological-Algebra-Notes/ha/3-tp.typ

 // Is $"Bilin"(V, W; -): veck -> bd("Set")$ _representable_?
 In other words, is there a $k$-vector space $V times.circle_k W$ with a _natural_ isomorphism $ "Bilin"(V, W; -) tilde.eq homk (V times.circle_k W, -) $
 // where naturality means that the isomorphism is compatible with changes in $L$: if there is a linear map $T: L -> L'$ then this isomorphism should be compatible with $T$.

 // Also equivalent to: is there a vector space $V times.circle_k W$ with a bilinear map $V times W -> V times.circle_k W$ which is universal?
-We want to find bilinear map $V times W -> V times.circle_k W$ such that for any blinear map $V times W -> L$, there exists a unique linear map $V times.circle_k W -> L$ such that the diagram commutes:
+We want to find bilinear map $V times W -> V times.circle_k W$ such that for any bilinear map $V times W -> L$, there exists a unique linear map $V times.circle_k W -> L$ such that the diagram commutes:

 // // #image("imgs/1.png", width: 50%)